area17/twill/docs/src/crud-modules/tables.md

 In Twill you can customize the module tables and browser tables to your own need.

-To modify the table you start by overwriting the `getIndexTableColumns(): TableColumns` method.
+To modify the table you start by overwriting the `getIndexTableColumns(): TableColumns` method or the `getBrowserTableColumns(): TableColumns` method for browser lists.

 You can manage this in 2 ways, but the easiest is to self define the columns without calling `parent::getIndexTableColumns`.